Bangladesh–Mauritius relations

 Bangladesh–Mauritius relations refer to the bilateral relations between Bangladesh and Mauritius.
 Bangladesh has an embassy in Port Louis.
+Mauritius has a non resident ambassador in New Delhi.

 History

 The first account of a Bengali in Mauritius was in 1765 by the Mughal Empire diplomat I'tisam-ud-Din.
 Following this, Mirza Abu Taleb Khan, who later visited Europe in the closing years of the 18th century, had noticed that Bengali sailors had settled in Maldives.

-Mauritius recognised Bangladesh's independence on February 20, 1972.
+Mauritius recognised Bangladesh's independence on 20 February 1972.

 High level visits

 In 1978, former Mauritius Prime Minister Sir Seewoosagur Ramgoolam paid an official visit to Dhaka.
 Former foreign minister of Mauritius Jaya Krishna Cuttaree visited Dhaka in 2005.
 In 2009, former Bangladesh Foreign Minister Dipu Moni paid an official visit to Port Louis and held meetings with Mauritius Prime Minister Navinchandra Ramgoolam, Vice-Prime Minister Ramakrishna Sithanen, Minister for Finance and Economic Empowerment, Arvin Boolell, Foreign Minister, Jean Francois Chaumiere and Minister for Labour, International Relations and Employment Dharambeer Gokhool.